cloudfoundry/gorouter/README.md

 `private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field.
 Gorouter includes an HTTP header `X-CF-InstanceId` set to this value with requests to the registered endpoint.

-`router_group_guid` determines which routers will register route.
-Only Gorouters configured with the matching router group will register the route.
-If a value is not provided, the route will be registered by all Gorouters that have not be configured with a router group.
+`isolation_segment` determines which routers will register route.
+Only Gorouters configured with the matching isolation segment will register the route.
+If a value is not provided, the route will be registered only by Gorouters set to the `all` or `shared-and-segments` router table sharding modes.

 Such a message can be sent to both the `router.register` subject to register URIs, and to the `router.unregister` subject to unregister URIs, respectively.